TabbyCat444/CS230-TheGamingRoom/README.md

 ### How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?

 I made recommendations regarding security and memory and storage management with the user in mind.
-These options accomadate concerns regarding privacy and safety as well as compensating for the desired to have a smooth operating experience while playing the game.
+These options accomadate concerns regarding privacy and safety as well as compensating for the desire to have a smooth operating experience while playing the game.

 ### How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?